unccd/Prais4-reporting-manual/SO1.md

 - Land productivity degradation in the baseline period
 - Land productivity degradation in the reporting period.

-Once the form has been completed and verified by the Parties, it should be saved and marked as “In Review”.
+Once the form has been completed and verified by the Parties, it should be marked as “In Review” and saved.
 Once the UNCCD has completed its review and all comments have been resolved, the form can be marked as “Finalized” and then Saved.

 ### 1.2.4.
 Dependencies